samoylenkodmitry/cranpose/modifier_match_with_jc.md

 ## Current Gaps (Compose-RS)
 - `Modifier` is still an Rc-backed builder with cached layout/draw state for legacy APIs.
 Renderers now read reconciled node slices, but `ModifierState` continues to provide padding/layout caches and must be removed once every factory is node-backed.
 - Focus is the last holdout that still treats the modifier chain as a flat list; its ancestor search, invalidations, and capability gating must move onto the delegate-aware traversal helpers.
-- Semantics extraction still mixes modifier-node data with `RuntimeNodeMetadata`, so we never build the Kotlin-style `SemanticsOwner` tree or honor capability-scoped traversal/invalidations (semantics-only changes continue to trigger layout).
+- Semantics tree building still leans on `RuntimeNodeMetadata` shims instead of walking modifier nodes end-to-end, so we lack a Kotlin-style `SemanticsOwner`, capability-scoped traversal, and full delegate coverage when deriving roles/actions.
 - Diagnostics exist (`Modifier::fmt`, `debug::log_modifier_chain`, `COMPOSE_DEBUG_MODIFIERS`), but we still lack parity tooling such as Kotlin’s inspector strings, capability dumps with delegate depth, and targeted tracing hooks used by focus/pointer stacks.

 ## Jetpack Compose Reference Anchors